They have particular expertise in the control of pain and other symptoms associated with life-limiting conditions.

 A range of other doctors work with our consultants, under their supervision.
 They include registrars (doctors training to become consultants) and other junior doctors who are training to be General Practitioners.

 Our Head of In Patient Centre, who works with an In Patient Centre Sister, leads the Centre.
-The Centre's qualified nurses report to the senior sister and supervise the healthcare assistants.
+The Centre's qualified nurses report to the Senior Sister and supervise our healthcare assistants.

 Our qualified, registered nurses and sisters are university educated, and healthcare assistants have all had extensive training in all aspects of caring for hospice patients.
 All nursing staff have many years' experience of caring in hospices.